ulflulfl/homeautomation/Xiaomi_Mijia_LYWSD03MMC.md

 In an attempt to fix these issues, I've changed the firmware to the latest pvvx version - at least the blank LCD bug was fixed.
 After inserting the battery, the LCD shows the measured values as expected now.
 Time will tell if the battery problem will also be gone ...

 ### Firmware update from ATC to pvvx "ATC_v44.bin"
 Selecting the right browser for the update can be a bit tricky.
 I've used Chrome on Android before, but that didn't worked any longer for me.
-The "new pvvx Flasher" page https://pvvx.github.io/ATC_MiThermometer/TelinkMiFlasher.html suggests that Chrome, Opera or Edge should work.
-I've switched to Chrome on Windows.
+The "new pvvx Flasher" page https://pvvx.github.io/ATC_MiThermometer/TelinkMiFlasher.html suggests that Chrome, Opera or Edge should work, so I've switched to Chrome on Windows.

 - open Chrome on Windows
 - enable "experimental" setting in Chrome, open the following URL in Chrome: *chrome://flags/#enable-experimental-web-platform-features* and switch to enabled